AndreiBanu1/Amazon_Testing_Framework/README.md

 This project structure provides a modular and organized approach to develop and test the application.
 Each module has specific responsibilities, enabling better maintainability and testability of the codebase.

+The project contains the following test scenerios:
+  I. Login Module:
+  - test with valid credentials;
+  - test with invalid username;
+  - test with valid username and invalid password;